Banking & Financial

 Datamine analysed the client’s data, which covered product holdings, digital interactions, customer service interactions, marketing communications, tenure, channels utilisation, audio data, questionnaire free format text and more.
 Datamine identified the key actions the business can take to have the greatest effect on NPS:

-At Datamine, we have long been convinced of the worth of Net Promotor Scores to any organisation wanting to get a snapshot of its customer satisfaction levels, with one caveat: we’ve always thought it had more to offer.
+At Datamine, we have long been convinced of the worth of Net Promoter Scores to any organisation wanting to get a snapshot of its customer satisfaction levels, with one caveat: we’ve always thought it had more to offer.

 Our client agrees, and with their newly gained insight is now investing in areas that will drive NPS, moving forward with a much better sense of customer service and marketing direction as well as the confidence that their efforts will pay off.